das-dias/das-dias.github.io/docs/signal_converters.md

 ![png](./signal_converters/practical_class_1_files/practical_class_1_22_0.png)

+---

-# Practical Class 2 - Ideal ADC and DAC modelling
+# Ideal ADC and DAC modelling

 <p align="justify">
 The models of an ideal ADC and DAC biased with a Vref voltage and N bits of resolution are presented in this notebook.
 The covnersion functions of both converters were created using the lambda programming style.
 Using this style, the creator function for the ADC or DAC receives the 2 fundamental parameters defining these ideal electronic systems: